DMW2151/msls-pytorch-dcgan/docs/gan-blog/markdown/trained-a-gan.md

 All infrastructure for this project is hosted on AWS.
 If you'd like a user-guide for deploying the architecture yourself, I'd direct you to my infrastructure [repo](https://github.com/DMW2151/msls-infra).
 All training resources run in a single VPC with two subnets (1 public, 1 private) in the same availability zone.
 I deployed the following instances to the VPC's private subnet and accessed them via SSH through a jump-instance deployed to the public subnet.

-- **training-prod** &mdash; A model training instance, either `DL1` or a cost-comparable GPU instance (`P`-type).
+- **training-prod** &mdash; An EC2 instance for running deep learning models, either `DL1` or a cost-comparable GPU instance (`P`-type).
 In either case, the instance is running a variant of the AWS Deep Learning AMI.
 Of course, you can construct your own conda environment, container, or AMI for your specific needs.

 - **training-nb** &mdash; A small Sagemaker instance used for interactive model development, model evaluation, and generating plots.

-- **metrics** &mdash; A small instance used to host metrics containers.
+- **metrics** &mdash; A small EC2 instance used to host metrics containers.
 This machine ran:
   - [Tensorboard](https://www.tensorflow.org/tensorboard) &mdash; A tool for visualizing *machine learning metrcs* during training.
   - [Grafana](https://grafana.com/) &mdash; An analytics and monitoring tool.
 I configured Grafana to visualize *machine-level* metrics from our training instances.

-Each of these instances has access to an AWS Elastic Filesystem (EFS) with MSLS data.
+Each of these instances has access to an AWS Elastic Filesystem (EFS) for saving model data (e.g. checkpoints, plots, traces, etc.).
 Using EFS saved me hours of data transfer in development and allowed me to pass model checkpoints between machines (i.e. between *training-prod* and *training-nb*).

-Of course, EFS is slower than NVME EBS volumes, but because the data (~40GB) fits comfortably in memory of our training devices this wasn't a bottleneck in training speed after the initial load.
+Of course, EFS is slower than NVME EBS volumes, although the data (~45GB) fits comfortably in memory of my training devices, the initial load was a significant bottleneck.
+An EFS file system can only drive up to 150 KiB/s per GiB of read throughput.
+With my filesystem using under 100GB, this left me with a paltry ~8MB/s data transfer.

+To alleviate this issue, I downloaded the MSLS data to a `gp3` volume that I provisioned with high (8000) IOPS and throughput (1000 MiB/s).
+I can easily attach and detach it from separate training instances as as needed.
+Anecdotally, this choice led to a *1200%* speed up in time until first training iteration.
+Although EBS is more expensive than EFS, the decision paid for itself by saving me from hours of idle instance time.

 --------